 While at Howard, in the summer of 2010, Ariana studied international business transactions, alternative dispute resolution and comparative constitutional law at the University of Western Cape in Capetown, South Africa.
 She also participated in Howard’s Alternative Dispute Resolution Clinic where she co-mediated various employment and small claims disputes.
 She is also a member of the Phi Alpha Delta law fraternity.

 Ariana was employed full time at the criminal defense firm Raiser & Kenniff, PC from February of 2013 to March 2014, and she still remains Of Counsel with the firm.
 Ariana has interned with the Queens District Attorney’s Office, the Equal Employment Opportunity Commission, Honorable Presiding Judge Melvin R. Wright at the DC Superior Court and the Law Offices of Heriberto Cabrera & Associates.
 She has obtained hands on experience in dealing with various legal issues and has an extensive background in legal research.

-Currently Ariana manages her own legal office where her practice areas include criminal defense, wills, guardianship and litigation.
+Currently Ariana manages her own legal office where her practice areas include criminal defense, immigration, wills, guardianship and litigation.

 Licensed since 2012

 Cash, Credit Card